tnmsoft/betadocs/_docs/configuration/scheduling.md

 Click the ![](/assets/images/add.png) button to add a report to the *Selected reports* list.
 Click the ![](/assets/images/deleteicon.png) button to remove a report from the *Selected reports* list.

-> @icon-info-circle Only reports without ask-at-runtime filter conditions are displayed, since a schedule can't stop to ask for the values of such a report.
+> <span class="glyphicon glyphicon-info-sign" aria-hidden="true"></span> Only reports without ask-at-runtime filter conditions are displayed, since a schedule can't stop to ask for the values of such a report.

 ![](/assets/images/schedule3.png)